Transfer of People's Volunteer Army soldiers' remains from South Korea to China: The Sixth Collection

 On 23 January 2019, the Ministry of Veterans Affairs of China and the Ministry of National Defense of South Korea discussed the handover of the sixth collection of Volunteer Corps remains.
 On 6 March, the work team of the Ministry of National Defense of South Korea confirmed that ten of the fifteen remains of Korean War victims excavated in Inje, Hoengseong, Hongcheon, Yeoncheon and other places from 2017 to 2018 belonged to Chinese soldiers.

 The remains were handed over on 3 April.
 The remains arrived at Shenyang Airport, where a reception ceremony was held.
 Director Qin Zhe of the Veterans Affairs Office of Liaoning Province presided.

 The Seventh Collection

 On 27 September 2020, South Korea handed over 117 remains at Incheon Airport.
 Cui Jonggeon, the first official of the Ministry of Foreign Affairs of South Korea, and Chang Zhengguo, Vice Minister of Veterans Affairs of China attended the ceremony.
 The remains had been excavated in Arrow Hill (the battle area of the Battle of White Horse) in the North Korean Demilitarized Zone in 2019.

 A Yun-20 plane carried the remains.
 After they had arrived in China, three of the remains were identified using relics.

+The Eight Collection

+On 2 September 2021, South Korea handed over 109 remains at Incheon Airport.
+The transfer ceremony was overseen by Xing Haiming.

+The Ninth Collection

+On 16 September 2022, South Korea handed over 88 remains at Incheon Airport.

+The Tenth Collection

+On 23 November 2023, South Korea handed over 25 remains at Incheon Airport.
+The remains were buried at a martyrs' cemetery in Shenyang on the following day.